offthedial/site/src/pages/posts/weakest-link-tips.md

 ---
-title: Weakest Link - Some tips after you know who you're paired with.
+title: Weakest Link - Some tips after teams are released.
 date: 2020-07-20
 author: LeptoFlare
 ---

-*Teams have just been released.
-Feeling anxious, you slowly move you mouse over the <Mention>#teams</Mention> channel... and click.*
+> *Teams have just been released.
+Feeling anxious, you slowly move your mouse over the <Mention>#teams</Mention> channel, palms sweaty... and click.*

-So you just received the Weakest Link/Team you are paired with.
-As you shift focus to the week ahead, how do you prepare before tournament day?
+So you just received the Team/Weakest Link that you're paired with.
+As you shift your focus to the week ahead, how do you properly prepare for tournament day?

 I made this post to hopefully give some tips on what I'd recommend.